The Red Chair Travels: Idyllwild!

 I could have sat here all day (I'm very good at sitting).
 As cars whizzed by up the winding mountain road I was mesmerized by the otherwise quiet and untouched view in front of me.

 Of all the stops I demanded on the way up the mountain, the last was at the southern gateway into town.
 "Welcome to Idyllwild--Home of Adventure, Music, Art & Harmony".
 I'll be the judge of that.
 The Red Chair has seen it all.

 The first stop on my Idyllwild adventure was my home away from home during this leg of my journey: The cozy and welcoming Strawberry Creek Inn Bed & Breakfast.

-Ian and Rodney greeted me at the door and got me settled into the San Jacinto Room.
+The innkeeprs greeted me at the door and got me settled into the San Jacinto Room.
 They told me that not only is this one of their most popular rooms, but that somehow it seemed to fit my personality best.
 I must say I agree on both counts.

 My first stop in town was the two-story collection of quaint shops affectionately known as The Fort.
 Tahquitz Peak, shown behind me as I posed on the second floor of The Fort, is famous among rock climbers and overlooks the friendly, vibrant town.

 A little parched and needing a treat, I picked up a few old favorites at Idyllwild Soda Pop & Sweets/Remember When Toys.
 If you're looking for the nostalgia of long-forgotten soft drink, candy, and toy brands, here's where you'll find them all.